Australian woman linked to Islamic State charged with terror offences

 “Investigations are continuing into all the recent adult female returnees from Syrian camps.”

+The government says it did not assist their travel and that there are “very serious limits” on preventing citizens from re-entering the country.

-Between 2012 and 2016, some Australian women travelled to Syria to join their husbands who were allegedly members of Islamic State.
+Between 2012 and 2016, some Australian women travelled to Syria to join their husbands who were allegedly members of ISIS.
 Following the collapse of the caliphate in 2019, many were detained in camps.
 REUTERS